onfido/onfido-ios-sdk/README.md

 ONFlowConfig *config = [configBuilder buildAndReturnError:&configError];
 ```

 You can find the keys for the localizable strings under the example [`Localizable.strings`](Localizable.strings) file in this repo.
 You can supply partial translations, meaning if you don’t include a translation to particular key our translation will be used instead.
-You can also name the strings file with the translated keys as you desire but the name of the file will have to be provided to the SDK as a parameter to the `withCustomLocalization()` method i.e. `withCustomLocalization(andTableName: "MY_CUSTOM_STRINGS_FILE")` (`[configBuilder withCustomLocalizationWithTableName:@"MY_CUSTOM_STRINGS_FILE"];` for Objective-C)
+You can also name the strings file with the translated keys as you desire but the name of the file will have to be provided to the SDK as a parameter to the `withCustomLocalization()` method i.e. `withCustomLocalization(andTableName: "MY_CUSTOM_STRINGS_FILE")` (`[configBuilder withCustomLocalizationWithTableName:@"MY_CUSTOM_STRINGS_FILE"];` for Objective-C).
+Addtionally you can specify the bundle from which to read the strings file i.e `withCustomLocalization(andTableName: "MY_CUSTOM_STRINGS_FILE", in: myBundle)` (`[configBuilder withCustomLocalizationWithTableName:@"MY_CUSTOM_STRINGS_FILE" in: myBundle];` for Objective-C).

 ## Creating checks